qrxnz/ipl/README.md

 -   **Color-Coded**: Uses colors to distinguish between different parts of the output for better readability.
 -   **Cross-Platform**: Works on Linux, Windows, and macOS.

-## ⚒️ Installation

-To build the application from the source, you need to have Go installed.

 ## 📦 Installation

 ### Build from source